-Ontario's ST&T program for secondary schools (1967-1970) instilled in me a strong working knowledge of vacuum tube based electronics (known as valves to the Brits).
-Conestoga College provided a strong working knowledge of semiconductor-based electronics (transistors, thyristors, diodes, chips, etc.) I began working for Bell Canada in 1973 where I was surprised to discover Bell's switching equipment was still based upon an electromechanical technology known as step-by-step (SxS).
+Ontario's ST&T program for secondary schools (1967-1970) provided me with a strong working knowledge of vacuum tube based electronics (known as valves in the British commonwealth).
+Conestoga College continued with a strong working knowledge of discrete semiconductor-based electronics (diodes, transistors, thyristors, chips, etc.) I began working for Bell Canada in 1973 where I was surprised to discover Bell's switching equipment was still based upon an electromechanical technology known as step-by-step (SxS).
+Yikes!

 comment: You should have seen the Lorimer call-through test set which was built into a cherry-wood cabinet (looked a lot like a vacuum-tube table-top radio).
-An electromechanical work of art that was never as good as the all-digital test set which replaced it.
+An electromechanical work of art that was never as good as the all-digital test set which replaced it back then.

 It is not like the phone company didn't know about semiconductor technology (because Bell Labs invented the first working unijunction transistor in 1947 and the bipolar junction transistor in 1948), they only intended to squeeze every invested dollar out of the current technology until they were forced to move to the next generation.
 So while big central offices in Canada were employing electromechanical technology, PBX (private branch exchanges) in large corporations were introduced to SL-1 (stored logic one) technology where computers were employed as markers to set up a call through a minibar (miniaturized crossbar) switch.
 Why minibars?
 In those days, unhardened semiconductor circuits were easily destroyed by "natural lightning" or "accidental contact with commercial power".
 The cost of hardening the semiconductor circuits was too expensive so mechanical switching of the analog signal was deemed the only way to go.
 Within a year of the introduction of SL-1, Northern Electric released SP-1 (stored program one) for use in central office switching centers.
 SP-1 employed minibars as well.

 Within a few months of starting at Bell Canada in 1973, I realized my freshly minted electronics skills were going to decline so began searching for an antidote.
 I landed a part-time job as a repair technician at a local musician retail store by the name of Mother's Music (owned by David Boehm).
 There was lots of work including: